blakadder/templates/_templates/sonoff_B1.markdown

 Sonoff B1 R2 is the replacement for Sonoff B1 and can be programmed the same way as the B1.
 See [here](https://github.com/arendst/Tasmota/issues/3347#issuecomment-413579744) for more background information.

+Sonoff B1 uses hardware PWM (My92x1 chips) and has hardware Gamma correction.
+You need to disable software Gamma correction with `LedTable 0`

 ## Serial Flashing

 Please see the [Hardware Preparation](https://github.com/arendst/Tasmota/wiki/Hardware-Preparation) page for general instructions.